Arushi-6278/AlfaBeta/README.md

-This is project of an online employee training web application.
+This is a project of an employee training web application.
 Here we have two users, admin and employee.